realleyriley/coding-challenge/README.md

 ## Application Requirements

-- [ ] a user can see a list of "launches" including the following information about the launch:
+- [ ] I can see a list of "launches" including the following information about the launch:
   - [ ] id
   - [ ] details
   - [ ] launch success